ranchana-k/bangkok-air-quality/README.md

 # Bangkok AQI (Air Quality Index) Forecast

-Forecasting Air Quality Index of Bangkok (Din Daeng District) in the next 5 days helps people prepare themselves to protect their heaths.
+What the AQI index at Din Daeng district, Bangkok will be in the next 5 days?
+Analyze changes in air pollutants' levels over the period and forecast the AQI index in the next 5 days using Vector Autoregression (VAR) compared to individual SARIMA.

 # Project Motivation